JonyEpsilon/gorilla-repl.org/start.md

 [the Leiningen website](http://leiningen.org) and get it installed first.
 It's a really nice tool that makes things very easy!

 Gorilla is packaged as a Leiningen plugin.
-To use Gorilla you can do one of two things.
-If you just want to use Gorilla in a particular project, then add the following to the `:plugins` section of that project's `project.clj` file:
+To use Gorilla in one of your Leiningen projects, then add the following to the `:plugins` section of that project's `project.clj` file:

 ```clojure
 [lein-gorilla "0.2.0"]